bilgedemirkaya/VisProbeRobustness/README.md

 # VisProbe Testing

-**Rank your vision model against the RobustBench leaderboard under their exact protocol — then find the real world failure modes the leaderboard doesn't measure.**

 Every robust-vision paper reports a "robust accuracy" number, and few are directly comparable unless the protocol matches exactly.
 Different sample counts.
 Different attack subsets.
 Different epsilons.
 Different test-time augmentations.
-The published rankings on RobustBench mean something specific — and your evaluation only matches them if you ran the *exact* same thing.
+The published rankings on RobustBench mean something specific and your evaluation only matches them if you ran the *exact* same thing.

 VisProbe does two things: a defensible rank, plus the failure modes the rank misses.

 1. **Compute a leaderboard rank under strict protocol enforcement.** You either match the RobustBench protocol byte-for-byte and get a comparable rank, or VisProbe refuses to produce one.
 No silent disagreement with the published numbers.

-2. **Sweep that same model across `environment × attack × severity`.** A model that ranks well on pristine images can collapse on inputs a real camera produces — those failure modes don't show up on the leaderboard.
+2. **Sweep that same model across `environment × attack × severity`.** A model that ranks well on pristine images can collapse on inputs a real camera produces and those failure modes don't show up on the leaderboard.
 The rank tells you where you sit on paper; the sweep tells you what your users will actually hit.

 ## 1. Where do I sit on the leaderboard?